crypto-com/thaler-docs/docs/getting-started/consensus.md

 Crypto.com Chain prototype uses Tendermint Core as its consensus algorithm.
 It utilizes the [ABCI](https://docs.tendermint.com/master/spec/abci/) (Application BlockChain Interface), which allows applications written in different languages to interact with the blockchain.

 This interface allows a "plugging" custom applications with Tendermint.
-Specifically, if the application is written in Go, it can be linked directly wtih the cahin; otherwise, a connection can be established via 3 TCP or Unix sockets.
+Specifically, if the application is written in Go, it can be linked directly wtih the chain; otherwise, a connection can be established via 3 TCP or Unix sockets.
 The details of this interface can be found [here](https://docs.tendermint.com/master/spec/abci/abci.html#overview).

 As Crypto.com Chain Core code is written in Rust, we utilize (and aim to continually improve) the [rust-abci](https://github.com/tendermint/rust-abci/) library.

-For the overall architecture of Tendermint Core consensus engine with the ABCI, please refer to this [infographic](https://github.com/mobfoundry/hackatom/raw/master/tminfo.pdf) and this [guide](https://tendermint.readthedocs.io/projects/tools/en/v0.23.0/app-dev/app-architecture.html#application-architecture-guide).
+For the overall architecture of Tendermint Core consensus engine with the ABCI, please refer to this [infographic](https://github.com/mobfoundry/hackatom/raw/master/tminfo.pdf) and this [guide](https://docs.tendermint.com/master/app-dev/app-architecture.html).

 ## Client: Interacting with the blockchain

-To query a blockchain or submit a transaction, one can use the [Tendermint RPC](https://tendermint.readthedocs.io/en/v0.10.4/rpc.html) for that.
+To query a blockchain or submit a transaction, one can use the [Tendermint RPC]( https://docs.tendermint.com/master/tendermint-core/rpc.html) for that.
 Details of this RPC and its mechanism can be found in [here](https://docs.tendermint.com/master/rpc/).

 Currently, it supports 3 methods: